 Any Social Security Administration office must verify a foreign national’s immigration status with the U.S. Citizenship & Immigration Services (CIS) before issuing an SSN.
 We recommend that non-U.S. citizens wait ten (10) days following their initial entry into the U.S. before going to the Social Security Office to apply for the SSN.
 When you apply be sure to get a receipt from the office, verifying that you have applied.
 To apply you must submit originals and complete copies of the following documents, to a Social Security Administration office in person:

 The Dartmouth Payroll Office will continue to pay someone for a regular pay period as scheduled, even if an SSN has not yet been issued.

 Is there a minimum amount of time I may be employed in order to apply for an SSN?

 Social Security guidelines require any F-1 or J-1 employment authorization be valid for at least 14-days in order to issue a SS number/card.
 Also note that F and J students may not work more than 20-hours per week (part-time) during enrolled terms.

 There is no local Social Security Administration office in Hanover.
 The nearest offices are located in Concord, NH and Littleton, NH.
 Both locations are approximately a one hour drive from Hanover and are unfortunately not served by public transportation.
 (See additional information on the OVIS website for exact locations and driving directions to these offices).
-Representatives from the Social Security Office in Littleton generally visit the Dartmouth campus once each year to accept applications, usually in the third week of September.
-Occasional visits to the Concord Social Security office are also sometimes arranged around the beginning of other academic terms at Dartmouth (January, April, July).
-Please monitor the “Visa Services” Blitz Bulletin for updates.
+Occasional visits to the Concord Social Security office are sometimes arranged around the beginning of other academic terms at Dartmouth (January, April, July).
+Please monitor the email messages from “Visa Services”.